Rolf Harris: Honours

 Harris received multiple awards and honours, but following his conviction many of these were rescinded.
 Harris was appointed a Member of the Order of the British Empire (MBE) in 1968; he was advanced to Officer (OBE) in 1977, then to Commander (CBE) in 2006, but these honours were revoked in March 2015.

 In 1986, Harris planted a Cathormion umbellatum tree at Kununurra's celebrity tree park.
 The plaque recording the planting was stolen in July 2014, a week before the local council voted to keep it.
 The council, however, felt that ongoing vandalism at the park made it unlikely that the plaque would be replaced.

 In 1989, he was appointed a Member of the Order of Australia (AM), and was advanced to Officer (AO) in the Queen's 2012 Birthday Honours.
 These appointments were rescinded in February 2015.

 In 2001, he was awarded the Centenary Medal "for service to entertainment, charity and the community".
 On 30 July 2014, the board of the National Trust of Australia (New South Wales) voted to remove Harris from the list of those honoured as "Australian National Living Treasures" and to withdraw the award.
 Harris had been among the original 100 Australians selected for the Medal in 1997.

 Harris received two honorary doctorates: from the University of East London in 2007 and Liverpool Hope University in 2010.
 Both were rescinded following his indecent assault conviction.

 In 2008, Harris was inducted into the ARIA Hall of Fame.
 He was joined onstage by the Seekers to perform "Tie Me Kangaroo Down, Sport" and his "Jake the Peg" routine.
 After his conviction, the Australian Recording Industry Association removed him from the ARIA Hall of Fame.

 The same year, to coincide with the release of Art: The Definitive Visual Guide, publishers Dorling Kindersley conducted the "What the British really think about art today" survey and placed Harris above notable English artist Damien Hirst.

 In 2011, Harris was awarded the title of "Best Selling Published Artist" by the Fine Art Trade Guild.
 He was made a Fellow of BAFTA the following year, but following his conviction, the academy announced that his fellowship would be annulled.
 In July 2014, Froncysyllte Male Voice Choir announced that Harris's honorary vice-presidency had been annulled.

 ARIA Music Awards

-The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
+The ARIA Music Awards is an annual awards ceremony held by the Australian Recording Industry Association.
 They commenced in 1987.